EntySec/Ghost/README.md

 ***

-# How to execute ghost
+# How to execute Ghost

     INFO: To execute Ghost Framework you
     should execute the following command!